Participation in Competitive Athletics Has Increased Dramatically in the Past Decade

 - The "Virtual" Multicenter Spontaneous Coronary Artery Dissection (SCAD) Registry (SCAD) NCT01429727.
 Available at www.clinicaltrials.gov.
 Accessed 03/15/2016.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Valvular Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Hypertension, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Valvular Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Implantable Devices, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Hypertension, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology

 Keywords: Adolescent, Aortic Diseases, Arrhythmias, Cardiac, Arrhythmogenic Right Ventricular Dysplasia, Athletes, Cardiomyopathy, Hypertrophic, Cardiopulmonary Resuscitation, Channelopathies, Commotio Cordis, Consensus, Coronary Artery Disease, Death, Sudden, Cardiac, Genotype, Heart Conduction System, Heart Valve Diseases, Hypertension, Hypertrophy, Long QT Syndrome, Marfan Syndrome, Myocarditis, Performance-Enhancing Substances, Phenotype, Primary Health Care, Randomized Controlled Trials as Topic, Registries, Risk Assessment, Sickle Cell Trait, Sports